ELEVATE-Project/observation-survey-projects-pwa/README.md

 ### Native Deployment

-Deploy the portal to QA at the URL https://xyz.com/ml/
+Deploy the portal to path at the URL https://xyz.com/ml/

 1. **Configure Angular.json**
    ```bash